Electroshock weapon: Russia

 Stun guns and tasers are made in Russia can be purchased for self-defense without special permission, however, under the Federal Law No. 150 "On Weapons" of the Russian Federation it's illegal to import and subsequent sale of any foreign stun devices or tasers into the country.
 The ban has been in place since the first version of the law was approved in 1996.

 South Korea

 Requires a permit to manufacture, distribute, purchase or carry an electroshock weapon.
 Any electroshock devices with a projectile (TASER devices) are completely banned for civilian use.

 Sweden

-TASER devices and other electronic control devices are considered firearms in Sweden and are banned for civilian use.
-The Swedish police had purchased a limited quantity of TASER CEWs, and was about to initiate field trials when these were cancelled in 2005 after an ethics commission found that the need for (and risks of) such devices was not firmly established.
-The purchased TASER CEWs were then donated to Finland, where field trials were initiated.
+Taser devices and other electronic control devices are considered firearms in Sweden and are banned for civilian use.
+The Swedish Police Authority had purchased a limited quantity of Taser CEWs, and was about to initiate field trials when these were cancelled in 2005 after an ethics commission found that the need for (and risks of) such devices was not firmly established.
+The purchased Taser CEWs were then donated to Finland, where field trials were initiated.
 Since January 1, 2018, the Swedish police have been conducting tests with electroshock weapons for a two-year period and during the trial period approximately 700 police officers are trained.
 The move has been welcomed by the country's union for law enforcement.